danielguerra69/bro-debian-elasticsearch/Readme.rst

 ### kibana

-Start the frond-end you can point your browser at http://<dockerhost>:5601/
+(only do this when data was written to elasticsearch) Start the front-end you can point your browser at http://<dockerhost>:5601/ Choose  Index contains time-based events .
+Use "bro-*" as index pattern and ts as timestamp.

 ```bash
 docker run -d -p 5601:5601 --link=elasticsearch-node02:elasticsearch --hostname=kibana --name kibana kibana
 ```
- check my kabina config at
+ check my kibana config at
  https://github.com/danielguerra69/bro-debian-elasticsearch/blob/master/scripts/kibana.json

 ### bro on the commandline